Deploy and Transfer a New Token from Stellar to EVM

 This guide demonstrates, step by step, how to use Axelar’s Interchain Token Service (ITS) to create and transfer tokens between Stellar and other blockchains.

-2. Deploy that token to another blockchain (Avalanche Fuji testnet).
+2. Deploy that token representation on an EVM chain (Avalanche Fuji testnet).

 The Interchain Token Service (ITS) is a protocol that allows tokens to move freely between different blockchains.
 It provides functionality to: